Email Headers: How to read and use message headers

 - Authentication-Results – summary of sender_server_domain_name authenticity (based on SPF, DKIM and other results).

 - List-ID – an email mailing list reference

-- List-Unsubscribe – a direct reference that can be used to unsubscribe from a mailing list.
+- List-Unsubscribe – a direct reference used to unsubscribe from a mailing list.

-- Auto-Submitted – indication that a message was auto-generated by a system (e.g., notification messages, …)
+- Auto-Submitted – indication that a system generated the message (e.g., notification messages, …)

 Email Header Fields and End-to-end encrypted messages